kitmccoll/data-phase_segregation_nanoconfined_fluid_O2/README.md

 ## Kinetically possible rearrangements: AIMD
 This folder contains two Jupyter Notebooks, which plot Figures 2a and 2b in the manuscript.
-- The first notebook, `AIMD_rearrangements_energy.ipynb`, plots the total energy from a GGA+U AIMD trajectory as a function of time.
+- The first notebook, `Fig_2a_AIMD_rearrangements_energy.ipynb`, plots the total energy from a GGA+U AIMD trajectory as a function of time.
-- The second notebook, `HSE06_structural_relaxations_from_AIMD.ipynb`, plots the total energy from a series of structures that were extracted from the AIMD trajectory, and fully relaxed with the HSE06 hybrid DFT functional.
+- The second notebook, `Fig_2d_HSE06_structural_relaxations_from_AIMD.ipynb`, plots the total energy from a series of structures that were extracted from the AIMD trajectory, and fully relaxed with the HSE06 hybrid DFT functional.

 ## Thermodynamically favoured structures: cluster expansion & Monte Carlo
 This folder contains two Jupyter Notebooks, which plots Figures 3a and 3d in the manuscript.
-- The first notebook, `O2_MnO_convex_hull_HSE06.ipynb`, reads a file called `structures_energies_O2_MnO_HSE06.ipynb`, which contains the relaxed structures and their energies for a series of ~600 HSE06 calculations of structures along the O<sub>2</sub>–MnO<sub>2</sub>–MnO tie-line.
+- The first notebook, `Fig_3a_convex_hull.ipynb`, reads a file called `structures_energies_O2_MnO_HSE06.ipynb`, which contains the relaxed structures and their energies for a series of ~600 HSE06 calculations of structures along the O<sub>2</sub>–MnO<sub>2</sub>–MnO tie-line.
-- The second notebook, `O_envs_from_CE_MC.ipynb`, reads two structural files, and plots the frequency of their O–ion local environments.
+- The second notebook, `Fig_3d_O_envs.ipynb`, reads two structural files, and plots the frequency of their O–ion local environments.
 The two structure files are i) the pristine 'ribbon' superstructure and ii) a structure generated from the cluster-expansion driven Monte Carlo simulations.

 ## Nanconfined fluid O<sub>2</sub>
 This folder contains a single Jupyter Notebook, which plots Figures 4a, b, and c in the manuscript.